-- 1. Select the block folder or chart folder of the master data library in the SIMATC Manager or the blocks or SFCs you want to update in them. - Select the menu command Options > Charts > Update Block Types....
-Page 1(3) "Select the S7 program to be checked" of the dialog box opens.
-This lists all the S7 programs in the multiproject and they are already displayed as selected. - 3.
-Check the selection and, if required, exclude the S7 programs in which you do not want to update any blocks/SFC types.
+- 1. Select the block folder or chart folder of the master data library in the SIMATIC Manager or the blocks or SFCs you want to update in them. - Select the menu command Options > Charts > Update block types....
+The dialog page 1(3) "Select the S7 programs to be checked" opens.
+All existing S7 programs in the multiproject are listed there and already selected.
+The "Download in RUN" column displays a check box when the following condition is met: - The program is in a CPU 410-5H PA. - Changes can be downloaded for this program, which means there is no need to download the complete program.